irs1318dev/irs1318_2023/Ultimate Robot Programming Guide.md

 ![brokencode](https://github.com/irs1318dev/irs1318_2023/assets/62030864/e174f449-9de3-48cd-9139-f6a57086654e)

 One way that often fixes any problems you may be having regarding synchronizing with the repository, or VSC not recognizing libraries or imports, is to simply clone the repository again.
 Go to the folder where your cloned files are and delete everything.
+Make sure that beforehand, you stash your changes in git or manually (manual recommended).
 Then, clone the repository again.
 This usually works.
 If it does not, then that means there is a fundamental issue with the code.
 Do not commit your code if you are having issues.